-The primary restoration action should be to improve the rhizosphere organism biomass and activity in order to increase the quantity of inorganic nitrogen converted from soil organic nitrogen.
+The primary restoration action should be to improve the rhizosphere organism biomass and activity in order to increase the quantity of mineral nitrogen converted from soil organic nitrogen.
 The next important restoration action is to stimulate the vegetative reproduction mechanisms of the remaining native grass species.
-Stimulation of both rhizosphere organism activity and vegetative reproduction require removal of 25% to 33% of the leaf material by defoliation by grazing from grass tillers at phenological growth between the three and a half new leaf stage and the flowering (anthesis) stage (early June to mid July).
+Stimulation of the rhizosphere organism activity requires removal of 25% to 33% of the leaf material by defoliation by grazing from grass tillers at phenological growth between the three and a half new leaf stage and the flower (anthesis) stage (early June to mid July), which increases the quantity of carbon exudated from grass roots into the rhizosphere.
+Full activation of the compensatory physiological processes and the vegetative reproductive processes requires removal of 25% to 33% of the leaf material by defoliation by grazing from grass tillers at phenological growth between the three and a half new leaf stage and the flower stage and also requires the availability of the threshold quantity of mineral nitrogen at 100 pounds per acre or greater (Manske 2009, 2010).

-The composition of opportunistic grasses and forbs will decrease as a result of the increasing competition from native grass plants as the available inorganic nitrogen increases from the increasing rhizosphere organism biomass and activity and from the increasing vegetative reproduction by tillering the native grass density and herbage biomass production improves.
+The composition of opportunistic grasses and forbs will decrease as a result of the increasing competition from native grass plants as the available mineral nitrogen increases from the increasing rhizosphere organism biomass and activity and from the increasing vegetative reproduction by tillering the native grass density and herbage biomass production improves.
 The restoration of ecosystem biogeochemical processes of nutrient cycling is followed by the improvement in plant species composition and the increase in grassland ecosystem productivity.